roshantac/EVA4-Phase2/S2_mobilenet_v2_custom_dataset/README.md

     - only parameters of final layer are being optimized
     - Decay LR by a factor of 0.1 every 7 epochs

-9. Train model using train_model function present in train.py for 24 epochs
+9. Train using train_model function present in [train.py](https://github.com/EVA4-RS-Group/Phase2/blob/master/Modules/train.py) for 25 epochs
     - Returns model, loss and accuracy
     - Plot Loss and Accuracy for the train model
     - Visualize images